pricing

 Cost-Plus Pricing

 Add a predetermined profit margin on top of your total production cost.
 Straightforward, and ensures each product contributes proportionally to profitability.
-A common starting point is a 50–70% gross margin — so if a cupcake costs $1.20 to produce (ingredients + labour + overhead), your retail price would be $2.40–$4.00.
+A common starting point is a 50–70% gross margin.
+So if a cupcake costs $4.81 to produce (ingredients + labour + overhead), your retail price would be around $9.62–$16.00.
+Most home bakers land somewhere in the middle of that range depending on their market.

 Value-Based Pricing